Eric-Mendes/unexpected-isaves/README.md

 It is really easy to use.
 The app will guide through the steps.
 The only thing to look out for is the "setup" & how it works:
 1. Your image needs to be inside of the `app/images/` folder;
-2. Your unexpected-isave will appear inside onde the `app/saves/` folder.
+2. Your unexpected-isave will appear inside of the `app/saves/` folder.

 ## Why unexpected-isaves?
 You might be wondering: why would I ever need such a useless lib?
 The answer is: you wouldn't.
 This lib was created for learning purposes, and it was never my intention to make it useful.
 It might be a nice way to impress your friends on your Minecraft server, or to make an important presentation lighter with a fun spreadsheet art, though.
 Be creative!